Gear: History

 The Chinese engineer Ma Jun (c.
 200–265) described a south-pointing chariot.
-A set of differential gears connected to the wheels and to a pointer on top of the chariot kept the direction of latter unchanged as the chariot turned.
+A set of differential gears connected to the wheels and to a pointer on top of the chariot kept the direction of the latter unchanged as the chariot turned.

-Another early surviving example of geared mechanism is a complex calendrical device showing the phase of the Moon, the day of the month and the places of the Sun and the Moon in the Zodiac was invented in the Byzantine empire in the early 6th century.
+Another early surviving example of geared mechanism is a complex calendrical device showing the phase of the Moon, the day of the month, and the places of the Sun and the Moon in the Zodiac was invented in the Byzantine empire in the early 6th century.

 Geared mechanical water clocks were built in China by 725.

-Around 1221, a geared astrolabe was built in Isfahan showing the position of the moon in the zodiac and its phase, and the number of days since new moon.
+Around 1221, a geared astrolabe was built in Isfahan showing the position of the moon in the zodiac and its phase, and the number of days since the new moon.

 The worm gear was invented in the Indian subcontinent, for use in roller cotton gins, some time during the 13th–14th centuries.

 A complex astronomical clock, called the Astrarium, was built between 1348 and 1364 by Giovanni Dondi dell'Orologio.
 It had seven faces and 107 moving parts; it showed the positions of the sun, the moon and the five planets then known, as well as religious feast days.

-The Salisbury Cathedral clock, built in 1386, it is the world's oldest still working geared mechanical clock.
+The Salisbury Cathedral clock, built in 1386, is the world's oldest still working geared mechanical clock.

 Differential gears were used by the British clock maker Joseph Williamson in 1720.

 Etymology

 The word gear is probably from Old Norse gørvi (plural gørvar) 'apparel, gear,' related to gøra, gørva 'to make, construct, build; set in order, prepare,' a common verb in Old Norse, "used in a wide range of situations from writing a book to dressing meat".
-In this context, the meaning of 'toothed wheel in machinery' first attested 1520s; specific mechanical sense of 'parts by which a motor communicates motion' is from 1814; specifically of a vehicle (bicycle, automobile, etc.) by 1888.
+In this context, the meaning of 'toothed wheel in machinery' is first attested to the 1520s; the specific mechanical sense of 'parts by which a motor communicates motion' is from 1814; specifically of a vehicle (bicycle, automobile, etc.) by 1888.

 A cog is a tooth on a wheel.
 From Middle English cogge, from Old Norse (compare Norwegian kugg ('cog'), Swedish kugg, kugge ('cog, tooth')), from Proto-Germanic *kuggō (compare Dutch kogge ('cog boat'), German Kock), from Proto-Indo-European *gugā ('hump, ball') (compare Lithuanian gugà ('pommel, hump, hill'), from PIE *gēw- ('to bend, arch').
 First used c.
 1300 in the sense of 'a wheel having teeth or cogs; late 14c., 'tooth on a wheel'; cog-wheel, early 15c.